IlyaSemenov/node-data-cleaner/README.md

 Besides, it's too much boilerplate.
 For every test, you **must** invent a name (which most often will never be used) and **must** provide a error message (even when the validator generates dynamic error messages).

+**On the contrary, data-cleaner definition are clearly nested and as simple as possible.**

 ### yup: limited transformation options

 yup *"transforms"* keep original (possibly invalid) value in case of error/type mismatch, meaning that you will *have* to manually check for data type for every field in every test.
 (See: [You should use isType for all Schema type checks.](https://github.com/jquense/yup#mixedistypevalue-any-boolean))

 Transforms can't get any outside context from the originating code, and are generally naive.
 Overall, this limits them to very simple cases like converting string '5' to number 5 *if possible* (still having to manually check if it was *not* possible later).

+**On the contrary, data-cleaner unifies validation and transformation into *cleaning*, giving full flexibility.**

 ### Validation errors don't get associated with respective fields

 Typically, you either get a single (first) validation error, or a flat list of all errors.
 This can not be used to build a user friendly UI where most errors belong to corresponding input fields.

-On the contrary, data-cleaner collects all errors and groups them by the corresponding field:
+**On the contrary, data-cleaner collects all errors and groups them by the corresponding field:**

 ```json
 {